BioAnalyticResource/eFP-Seq_Browser/README.md

 * After generating a new dataset through the "Generate Data" option, the user cannot scroll up without first scrolling down
 * The IGB links do not work with Google Drive repositories
 * Download page as an image does not render SVGs in Microsoft Edge
+* Some specific resolutions will cause the RNA-table to disappear underneath the navbar menu

 ## Contributing